bentwheel/lgbtq-retirement-meps-analysis/README.md

-The primary goal of this essay is to motivate additional and more rigorous research into the specific healthcare outcomes-related challenges faced by current and future elderly LGBTQ+ individuals within the United States.
+The primary goal of this essay is to motivate additional and more rigorous research into the specific healthcare outcomes-related challenges faced by current and future Medicare-aged LGBTQ+ individuals within the United States.

 # Data and Methodology